 Averill-Murray et al. (2013) recommend broad habitat linkages rather than narrow bands.
 If a population were to experience a catastrophic decline as a result of drought, wildfire, disease outbreak, or other stochastic event, its recovery may rely heavily on the immigration of new individuals from adjacent populations for recovery (Edwards et. al 2004).
 The inability to repopulate may be a more important factor in Mojave desert tortoise's long-term survival than the lack of genetic variability (USFWS 2019b).
-According to the USFWS, 3,000 adult Mojave desert tortoises may be a realistic management goal for targeting a minimum effective population size to prevent genetic deterioration (USFWS 2019b).

-Within the Reserve, Mojave desert tortoise exclusion fencing is present along both sides of Cottonwood Springs Road to prevent vehicular collisions with Mojave desert tortoise.
+Of the 39,370 acres within Zone 3 of the Reserve, several roads effectively separate the total acreage of the zone into sections.
+Mojave desert tortoise exclusion fencing is present along both sides of Cottonwood Springs Road to prevent vehicular collisions with tortoises.
 The fencing bisects a portion of the Red Cliffs NCA from south to north and creates a nearly absolute barrier to natural Mojave desert tortoise movements resulting in two separate populations.
+West of Cottonwood Springs Road there are an estimated 860 tortoises within 7,499 acres, while east of Cottonwood Springs Road there are an estimated 797 tortoises within 21,761 acres (USFWS 2020a).
 In addition, several roads including SR 18, Red Hills Parkway, Tuacahn Drive, and I-15 preclude the natural connection of Mojave desert tortoise populations on either side of the roadways.
 According to the USFWS, new habitat fragmentation impacts from ongoing development would pose significant risks to the recovery unit population and further hasten rapid environmental change (USFWS 2020a).